mfruzan/CoreDetector/Manual.md

 ```
 ### <a name="comp"></a>Comparing trees

-The CoreDetector phylogenetic tree can then be compared to trees generated using other tools (e.g. Phylonium and ParSNP).
-We have generated trees based on 29 fungal genomes used in our CoreDector manuscript (reference to be added) available in the cloned folder r_analysis/manuscript
+The CoreDetector phylogenetic tree can then be compared to trees generated using other tools (e.g. Phylonium and parsnp).
+We have generated trees based on 29 fungal genomes, from our CoreDector manuscript, available in the cloned folder r_analysis/manuscript

 You will be using RStudio for this analysis.
 If you do not have it already, you can follow the instructions to download, install and launch RStudio

 https://rstudio-education.github.io/hopr/starting.html

-**`Step 1`** In the CoreDetector open r_analysis/MGA-Analysis.Rmd
+**`Step 1`** In the CoreDetector directory open r_analysis/MGA-Analysis.Rmd with RStudio.

 **`Step 2`** Run the code chunks **"1. set the path to files"** and **"2. load the libraries required"**.